eor - made in Germany

 Paid time off and holidays in Germany

-• Germany also observes 9 to 13 public holidays, depending on the federal state.
-For example, Bavaria and Baden-Württemberg have more holidays than Berlin or Hamburg.
+• Germany observes 9 to 13 public holidays, depending on the employee’s federal state.
+For example, Bavaria and Baden-Württemberg have more public holidays than Berlin or Hamburg.

 Here’s what you can expect from us ✔︎